ehrbase/ehrbase/doc/conformance_testing/EHR_COMPOSITION.md

 **Preconditions:**

-The OPTs referenced by the COMPOSITIONs to commit exist on the server.
+1. The OPTs, referenced by the COMPOSITIONs to commit, exist on the server
-An EHR with known ehr_id should exist.
+2. An EHR with known ehr_id should exist
-The EHR should have no commits.
+3. The EHR should have no commits

-**Postconditions:**:

-None
+**Postconditions:**

+1. The server has a new VERSIONED_OBJECT
+2. The VERSIONED_OBJECT has one VERSION of a COMPOSITION

 **Flow:**

 1. Invoke the create COMPOSITION service with a valid event COMPOSITION and the existing ehr_id
+   1. The OPT referenced by this COMPOSITION exists on the server
 2. The result should be positive and a new COMPOSITION should exist in the EHR
-3. Invoke the update COMPOSITION service with a valid event COMPOSITION, that has a different template as the COMPOSITION created in 1., to the existing ehr_id and preceding_version_uid should be the version uid from the COMPOSITION created in 1
+3. Invoke the update COMPOSITION service with a valid event COMPOSITION, to the existing ehr_id and preceding_version_uid should be the version uid from the COMPOSITION created in 1
+   1. The COMPOSITION references a different template than the one referenced by the COMPOSITION created in 1.
+   2. The OPT referenced by this COMPOSITION exists on the server
 4. The result should be negative and return an error related to the template_id mismatch